 It took me over two decades and meeting my now-husband for me to learn to enjoy the virtues of potatoes.
-Danes are as passionate about potatoes as Dominicans are about rice.
-Having been exposed to the many varieties and countless ways of preparing this humble tuber made me, if not a raving fan, at least an appreciator.
+Danes are as passionate about them as Dominicans are about rice.
+Having been exposed to the many varieties, and countless ways of preparing this humble tuber made me, if not a raving fan, at least an appreciator.

 It is unfortunate that potatoes have such a bad reputation here; it is after all an excellent food, one that is cheap and provides us with many important nutrients.
 A small serving of potatoes provides us with thiamin, dietary fiber, protein, carbohydrates, folic acid, niacin, phosphorous, magnesium, calcium, zinc and iodine.

 Potatoes also have a whooping 80% of the daily requirement of vitamin C, more potassium than that found in bananas and more antioxidants than most vegetables.
 To take better advantage of the nutritional richness of this tuber it is important that whenever possible the potatoes be cooked with the skin intact so it retains nutrients that could be lost during cooking.
 The skin itself is a great source of soluble fiber.

 I have no intention of turning anyone away from our beloved rice, but it is always nice to be open to new things.
 And to help you ease your way into the world of potatoes I give you two of my favorite potato recipes, they are easy to prepare and absolutely delicious.
 I have to credit my fabulous mother-in-law for this.